Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 “Some of this is about trying to bring bad actors to account.
 But the bigger part is trying to make sure we never go through something like this again,” said Jeffrey A. Mandell, a lawyer representing the union.
 “We have seen an intensification from election to election of how far people are willing to push these issues.
 And we need it to stop.”

-The Milwaukee County district attorney’s office did not respond to a request for comment, nor did a spokesman for the Wisconsin Republican Party, which was involved with organizing the Trump elector effort.
-Party chairman Andrew Hitt was one of the 10 people purporting to be Trump electors.
+The Milwaukee County District Attorney’s Office did not respond to a request for comment, nor did a spokesman for the Wisconsin Republican Party, which was involved with organizing the Trump elector effort.
+Party Chairman Andrew Hitt was one of the 10 people purporting to be Trump electors.

 Meanwhile, a variety of groups and individuals who say they were harmed by lies told about the election are pursuing lawsuits.